chuegle/boto/docs/source/ses_tut.rst

 directory, the two keyword arguments in the call above are not needed.
 More details on configuration can be fond in :doc:`boto_config_tut`.

-The :py:func:`boto.connect_ses` functions returns a :py:class:`boto.ses.connection.SESConnection` instance, which is a the boto API for working with SES.
+The :py:func:`boto2.connect_ses` functions returns a :py:class:`boto2.ses.connection.SESConnection` instance, which is a the boto API for working with SES.

 Notes on Sending